antiwork/countdown.js/README.md

 Countdown.js is a library that allows developers to set countdowns for any kind of interaction.
 For example, if you would like to submit a form, Countdown.js allows you to set a 5 second countdown and give the user a chance to cancel the submission.
-You can see it in action [here](http://gumroad.github.io/countdown.js/).
+You can see it in action by opening the included `simple-timer.html` file in your browser.

 ## Installation